oletizi/avi-docs/src/site/docs/17.1/installing-avi-vantage-for-openstack-16-3/index.md

  <li>Log into the OpenStack Horizon dashboard with an account that has cloud administrator privileges.</li>
  <li>Navigate to Identity &gt; Projects.</li>
  <li>Click New Project and follow the wizard's instructions.</li>
  <li>Follow the instructions of the tenant creation wizard.
 For Avi Vantage deployment, use the following settings:<br> a.
 Enter a project name (e.g., "avi-tenant”).<br> b.
 Click the Project Members tab.<br> c.
 Add a user account to Project Members and assign the “admin” role to the account.<br> d.
-Click the Quota tab and modify the maximum resources.These settings allow for three Avi Controllers (for redundancy), up to 1000 SEs and some other managerial instances, if required.</li>
+Click the Quota tab and modify the maximum resources.
+These settings allow for three Avi Controllers (for redundancy), up to 1000 SEs and some other managerial instances, if required.</li>
 </ol>

 <a href="img/Screen-Shot-2017-02-07-at-11.37.13-AM.png"><img class="aligncenter wp-image-24096 size-full" src="img/Screen-Shot-2017-02-07-at-11.37.13-AM.png" alt="Screen Shot 2017-02-07 at 11.37.13 AM" width="719" height="717"></a>